Become a certified Elementary School Teacher

 - 3:00 to 6:35 pm, CEP 552 Psychological Perspectives on Learning and Teaching (3)

-June Intensive: June 1st - 25th (Monday - Thursday).
+June Intensive: May 30th - June 22nd (Monday - Thursday, except first day is a Tuesday due to Memorial Day).
 Courses are held in the morning.

 - 8:30-10:30 am, ELED 528 Teaching Social Studies in Elementary Schools (3)